 Think of tropical destinations that are perfect for chilling our for a month or two, and Bali is near the top of the list.
 But for prospective digital nomads on Bali, this is one place where you won’t be able to bring along your dog.
 The current law for Bali is that no dogs or cats can be imported or exported out of this Indonesian island.
 This even applies if you’re coming from a rabies-free country.
 And there’s no sign of the ban being lifted anytime soon.

 Even if the movement of dogs was permitted, I’d urge you to reconsider taking dogs to Bali.
 There’s a high level of rabies on the island, including amongst the native monkey population.
 If you’ve previously visited the island, you’ll know how common and annoying the monkeys can be.
 There’s also unfortunately a large population of stray dogs.
 Both factors mean it wouldn’t be a safe environment for a treasured pet.
+Instead, consider helping out the local stray dogs.

 5. New Zealand